 Even Doritos and Cheetos can help you out.

-Knowing how to start a fire in the wilderness can save your life.
+Knowing how to build a fire in the wilderness can save your life.

 Bud Ahrens knows this first-hand.
 A few years ago, while leading a dog sledding trip in northern Minnesota with Outward Bound, an outdoor education and wilderness company, he watched as a coworker fell through ice into a lake.
 She spent several minutes in the freezing water before the team could pull her out.

 Ahrens, the program director for Outward Bound’s winter courses, knew just what to do, so he and his team got to work.
 They had a fire burning in 20 minutes, likely saving his companion from frostbite, or worse.

 As you can see, understanding how to build a fire in the wild, be it for warmth or cooking, can make a huge difference when you’re far from civilization.

 A good fire begins with a quality firestarter.
 In some cases, that can mean something as simple as a store-bought starter or lighter fluid-doused twigs.
 But if you ever find yourself with no access to such tools, there are plenty of other options you can use to get some flames burning.

 Aherns’ favorite is birch bark, and he often packs a bag or two of the stuff before heading into the wilderness.
 It contains a natural oil that’s water-resistant, so it will catch fire even if it’s wet.
 Native Americans often used the bark for baskets and canoes because of its moisture-shedding properties.
 If you’re harvesting bark in the backcountry, try to find some that has been blown off of trees.
 Each piece has many layers, so keep peeling until you find a dry one.